LupoLab/HiSol.jl/README.md

 **HiSol.jl** is a Julia package to aid in the design of gas-filled hollow-core fibre systems for pulse compression and soliton dynamics using ultrashort laser pulses.
 It does this by implementing a collection of design rules developed in the [Laboratory of Ultrafast Physics and Optics](https://lupo-lab.com).

 ## Installation
 HiSol.jl is not yet a registered Julia package.
-You therefore need to nstall it directly from GitHub, using the following commands in the Julia REPL:
+You therefore need to install it directly from GitHub, using the following commands in the Julia REPL:
 ```julia
 ] add https://github.com/LupoLab/HiSol.jl
 ```